openstack-archive/tripleo-docs/doc/source/advanced_deployment/ssl.rst

    :class: selfsigned

-   It is not recommended that the self-signed certificate is trusted; So for this purposes, having a self-signed CA certificate is a better choice.
+   It is not recommended that the self-signed certificate is trusted; So for this purpose, having a self-signed CA certificate is a better choice.
 In this case we will trust the self-signed CA certificate, and not the leaf certificate that will be used for the public VIP; This leaf certificate, however, will be signed by the self-signed CA.